 Managing Depression Among Residents

-This indicates the percentage of residents demonstrating symptoms of depression.
-Higher levels of depression may be an indicator worse patient care.
+This indicates the percent of residents demonstrating signs of depression.
+High rates of depression could imply lower quality care.

 Appropriate Vaccine Usage

 In Crystal Heights Care Center, 94.58% of Patients